huggingface/autotrain-advanced/docs/source/index.md

 - No code users with small number of data samples can use AutoTrain using the UI located at: https://ui.autotrain.huggingface.co/projects

-- No code users with large number of data samples can use AutoTrain Advanced by duplicating this space: https://huggingface.co/spaces/autotrain-projects/autotrain-advanced
+- No code users with large number of data samples can use AutoTrain Advanced by creating a new space with AutoTrain Docker image: https://huggingface.co/new-space?template=autotrain-projects/autotrain-advanced.
+Please make sure you keep the space private.

-- Developers can access and build on top of AutoTrain using python api.
+- Developers can access and build on top of AutoTrain using python api or run AutoTrain Advanced UI locally.
 The python api is available in the `autotrain-advanced` package.
 You can install it using pip:

 ```bash
 pip install autotrain-advanced